RimMirK/RimMirK/README.md

 - 🌐 Backend APIs (FastAPI)
 - 🧩 And other usual stuff (JSON, asyncio, SQL, etc.)

-I write code that lasts.
+I write code that works.
-I test things myself.
+I code from the heart, not for money.
-I automate what annoys me.
+I automate everything I can.
+I see no impossible in the possible.

 ---

 ## 💼 Freelance & Work

-I also work as a freelancer — building bots, userbots and other things for Telegram.
+I also work as a freelancer — building bots, userbots and other things for Telegram, and not only that.
-If you want a clean backend, a fast bot, or a reliable tool — I am right here.
+If you want a clean & reliable backend, a fast & powerful bot, or a reliable tool — I am right here.

 - I don’t promise magic.
 - I **do** promise code that **works**, **makes sense**, and **doesn’t break** in **two weeks**.